alias-rahil/handwritten.js/README.md

 # API

-It takes two arguments, artist name and song name and returns the lyrics as a string if found, else it will return an empty string (if used in code).
-The CLI binary logs the lyrics on your console (stdout) if found, else it will log 'Not Found!'.
+## Command line

+It takes a single argument as the path to the text file (specifying absolute path is recommended), and, if everything goes smoothly, saves the output image as 'output.jpg'.

+## In code

+It takes a single argument as a string and returns a jimp object if the text is non-empty, else it returns a null value.

 # Author